TomasDemeter/covid_scRNA-seq/README.md

 - I performed Gene Ontology (GO) enrichment analysis and KEGG pathway analysis using the GO_Biological_Process_2023 and KEGG_2021_Human libraries.
 - I performed ETV5 gene expression comparison between controls and COVID19 samples and determined statistical significance using Mann–Whitney U test.
 - I performed gene signatures scoring using scanpy’s `sc.tl.score_genes` function.
 To calculate a score for each cell based on the average expression of a set of genes, normalized by the average expression of a set of control genes.
+- I performed B cell heavy and light chain analysis with two different approaches.
+First approach is searching for top heavy and light coexpressed chains pairs.
+The second is searching for the heavy and light chains with the highest expression separately and then looking for the pairs.

 : Melms JC et al. A molecular single-cell lung atlas of lethal COVID-19.
 Nature.
 2021 Jul;595(7865):114-119. doi: 10.1038/s41586-021-03569-1.
 Epub 2021 Apr 29.
 PMID: 33915569; PMCID: PMC8084440.